 The Approved Provider also understands its responsibility to maintain appropriate governance arrangements for the childcare service that reflects the legal status and authority to hold a Provider Approval and Service Approval and to manage the service effectively.

-Treehouse Early Learning Centre is closed on public holidays, however, fees still apply if any of your usual days of attendance fall on a public holiday.
+Treehouse Early Learning Centres are closed on public holidays, however, fees still apply if any of your usual days of attendance fall on a public holiday.
 CCS will normally be paid for public holidays except if your original 42 absence days have already been used.